Last updated: July 1st, 7:55 am EST

 How is COVID-19 affecting trucking companies?

 Trucking companies will mostly be affected by FMCSA HOS rules exemption and state restrictions regarding the operations of businesses.
 There are no restrictions regarding trucking.
-However, 24% drop in freight movement was reported on the US – Canada border.

 What happens if I ship to a non-essential business in the affected states?